thomasWeise/aitoa/README.md

 The final goal is to use this book as the foundation of a university course "Optimization Algorithms."
 Therefore, I am also trying to create a corresponding set of slides.
 The book is far from being complete, but the slides are even in a much earlier state of development.
-Only the first few topics from the book are touched as of now.
+Only the first few topics from the book are covered as of now.

 1. [Introduction](https://thomasweise.github.io/aitoa-slides/01_introduction.pdf)
 2. [Structure](https://thomasweise.github.io/aitoa-slides/02_structure.pdf)

 ### 2.4.
-Everything in One Package
+Everything in One Archive

 A [tar.xz](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz) archive with everything put together, i.e., the book, the source codes, and the slides, can be found [here](https://thomasweise.github.io/aitoa-slides/optimization_algorithms.tar.xz).